rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/talker-supervisor.md

 1. Define a configuration
 2. Prepare a device
 3. Add the device to rapyuta.io
-4. Apply configuration to the device
+4. Apply configuration parameters to the device
 5. Add a ROS package to rapyuta.io
 6. Deploy the package on the device
 7. Verify deployment logs

 #### Defining configuration
-You will define the configuration ***robots*** by following the instructions:
+You will define the configuration ***robots*** as follows:

 1. On the left navigation bar, click **CONFIGURATIONS**.
 2. Click **ADD NEW CONFIGURATION**.